Pottery: Porcelain

-Porcelain is made by heating materials, generally including kaolin, in a kiln to temperatures between 1200 and 1400 °C. This is higher than used for the other types, and achieving these temperatures was a long struggle, as well as realizing what materials were needed.
-The toughness, strength and translucence of porcelain, relative to other types of pottery, arises mainly from vitrification and the formation of the mineral mullite within the body at these high temperatures.
+Porcelain is made by heating materials, generally including kaolin, in a kiln to temperatures between 1200 and 1400 °C. This is higher than that used for the other types, and achieving these temperatures was a long struggle, as was determining which materials were needed.
+The toughness, strength, and translucence of porcelain, relative to other types of pottery, arise mainly from vitrification and the formation of the mineral mullite within the body at these high temperatures.

 Although porcelain was first made in China, the Chinese traditionally do not recognise it as a distinct category, grouping it with stoneware as "high-fired" ware, opposed to "low-fired" earthenware.
 This confuses the issue of when it was first made.
 A degree of translucency and whiteness was achieved by the Tang dynasty (AD 618–906), and considerable quantities were being exported.
 The modern level of whiteness was not reached until much later, in the 14th century.
 Porcelain was also made in Korea and in Japan from the end of the 16th century, after suitable kaolin was located in those countries.
 It was not made effectively outside East Asia until the 18th century.

 Archaeology

 Archaeologist cleaning an early mediaeval pottery sherd from Chodlik, Poland.

-The study of pottery can help to provide an insight into past cultures.
-Fabric analysis (see section below), used to analyse the fabric of pottery, is important part of archaeology for understanding the archaeological culture of the excavated site by studying the fabric of artifacts, such as their usage, source material composition, decorative pattern, color of patterns, etc. This helps to understand characteristics, sophistication, habits, technology, tools, trade, etc. of the people who made and used the pottery.
+The study of pottery can help provide insight into past cultures.
+Fabric analysis (see section below), used to analyse the fabric of pottery, is an important part of archaeology for understanding the archaeological culture of the excavated site by studying the fabric of artifacts, such as their usage, source material composition, decorative pattern, color of patterns, etc. This helps to understand characteristics, sophistication, habits, technology, tools, trade, etc., of the people who made and used the pottery.
 Carbon dating reveals the age.
-Sites with similar pottery characteristics have the same culture, those sites which have distinct cultural characteristics but with some overlap are indicative of cultural exchange such as trade or living in vicinity or continuity of habitation, etc. Examples are black and red ware, redware, Sothi-Siswal culture and Painted Grey Ware culture.
-The six fabrics of Kalibangan is a good example of use of fabric analysis in identifying a differentiated culture which was earlier thought to be typical Indus Valley civilisation (IVC) culture.
+Sites with similar pottery characteristics share the same culture; those with distinct cultural characteristics but some overlap indicate cultural exchange, such as trade, living in the vicinity, or continuity of habitation.
+Examples are black and red ware, redware, Sothi-Siswal culture and Painted Grey Ware culture.
+The six fabrics of Kalibangan are a good example of how fabric analysis can identify a differentiated culture that was previously thought to be typical of Indus Valley civilisation (IVC) culture.

-Pottery is durable, and fragments, at least, often survive long after artifacts made from less-durable materials have decayed past recognition.
-Combined with other evidence, the study of pottery artefacts is helpful in the development of theories on the organisation, economic condition and the cultural development of the societies that produced or acquired pottery.
-The study of pottery may also allow inferences to be drawn about a culture's daily life, religion, social relationships, attitudes towards neighbours, attitudes to their own world and even the way the culture understood the universe.
+Due to its inherent durability, pottery serves as a primary source of archaeological data, often surviving as diagnostic fragments long after artifacts made of organic materials have decayed.
+When synthesised with broader archaeological evidence, the analysis of ceramic assemblages is instrumental in constructing theories regarding a society's socioeconomic organisation, economic prosperity, and cultural evolution.
+Furthermore, ceramic studies allow for significant inferences concerning a culture's daily life, religious practices, and social hierarchies.
+The decorative and functional choices reflected in pottery can also reveal a society's complex attitudes toward neighbouring groups, its internal worldview, and its conceptualisation of the universe.